jasonshave/AzureStorage.QueueService/README.md

 ## Receiving and handling messages from an Azure storage account queue

-The following example shows the .NET "Worker Service" template where the class uses the `IHostedService` interface to run a particular code block repeatedly.
+The following example shows the .NET Worker Service template where the class uses the `IHostedService` interface to run a particular code block repeatedly.
 The application will receive the payload from the queue repeatedly.

-1. Inject the `IQueueService` interface and use as follows:
+1. Inject the `IQueueClientFactory` interface and use as follows:

     ```csharp
     public class MySubscriber : IHostedService